- Safety and Health Topics

 - Hearing Conservation.
-OSHA Publication 3074, (2002).
-Also available as a 160 KB PDF, 32 pages.
+OSHA Publication 3074, (Revised 2002).
 Summarizes the required component of OSHA's hearing conservation program for general industry.
 Covers monitoring, audiometric testing, hearing protectors, training, and recordkeeping requirements.

 - Hearing Conservation Related Websites.
 Council for Accreditation in Occupational Hearing Conservation (CAOHC).
 Provides education, information and guidance to industry and those serving industry regarding the successful implementation of an occupational hearing conservation program.
 It seeks to prevent occupational hearing loss.

 - Hearing Conservation Solutions.
 E-A-R/Aearo Technologies (3M company).
 Links to many free resource materials on noise and hearing conservation topics, such as the following: